DFRobot/DFRobot_ICG20660L/python/raspberrypi/README.md

 def read_id(self):

 '''
-  @brief Reset, the register will restore the initial value, you need to call begin to configuration.
+  @brief Reset, the register will restore the initial value, and you need to call begin to configuration.
 '''
 def reset(self):

 '''
-  @brief Enter sleep mode, it will reduce power consumption, and The gyroscope and acceleration will stop working.
+  @brief Entering sleep mode, it will reduce power consumption, and The gyroscope and acceleration will stop working.
   @n You need to call wakeup function to wake up sensor.
 '''
 def sleep(self):